Email Migration Project Plan Template For Businesses

 • Finalize which email attributes to preserve during the migration.
 It includes calendars, contacts, tasks, inbox rules, distribution lists, etc.

-• Decide whether your team must also move the archive data, including the PST files.
+• Decide whether your team must move the archive data, including the PST files.

 7. Conduct Risk Analysis